1976 British Isles heatwave: Heatwave and drought effects

-Heathrow had 16 consecutive days over 30 °C (86 °F) from 23 June to 8 July and for 15 consecutive days from 23 June to 7 July temperatures reached 32.2 °C (90 °F) somewhere in England.
+Heathrow had 16 consecutive days with daily maxima over 30 °C (86 °F) from 23 June to 8 July and for 15 consecutive days from 23 June to 7 July temperatures reached 32.2 °C (90 °F) somewhere in the United Kingdom.
 Furthermore, five days saw temperatures exceed 35 °C (95 °F).
-On 28 June, temperatures reached 35.6 °C (96.1 °F) in Southampton, the highest June temperature recorded in the UK.
+On 28 June, temperatures reached 35.6 °C (96.1 °F) in Southampton.
 The hottest day of all was 3 July, with temperatures reaching 35.9 °C (96.6 °F) in Cheltenham.

 The great drought was due to a very long dry period.
 The summer and autumn of 1975 were very dry, and the winter of 1975–76 was exceptionally dry, as was the spring of 1976; indeed, some months during this period had no rain at all in some areas.

 The drought was at its most severe in August 1976 and in response Parliament passed the Drought Act 1976 to ration water.
 Parts of the south west went 45 days without any rain in July and August.
 As the hot and dry weather continued, devastating heath and forest fires broke out in parts of Southern England.
 50,000 trees were destroyed at Hurn Forest in Dorset.
 Crops were badly hit, with £500 million worth of crops failing.
 Food prices subsequently increased by 12%.

-In the last week of August 1976, days after Denis Howell was appointed 'Minister for Drought', severe thunderstorms brought rain to some places for the first time in weeks.
-September and October 1976 were both very wet months, bringing to an end the great drought of 1975–1976.
+In the last week of August 1976, days after Denis Howell was appointed Minister for Drought, severe thunderstorms brought rain to some places for the first time in weeks.
+September and October 1976 were both very wet months, bringing the drought to an end.

 The Haweswater Reservoir had only 10% of its water left; people walked dryshod on its bed 60 feet below its normal water level.
 The site of the flooded village of Mardale Green was dry.
-Ladybower Reservoir in Derbyshire dried out and revealed the flooded villages of Ashopton and Derwent, it was possible to make out the village layout and garden walls.
+Ladybower Reservoir in Derbyshire dried out and revealed the flooded villages of Ashopton and Derwent.

 In Ireland the temperature reached 32.5 C in County Offaly on 29 June 1976.
 There were also gorse fires in County Wicklow.